jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitevents.md

 Wait Type | The wait type impacting on wait time.
 Wait Time | The wait time spent on this wait type aggregated over the last hour.
 % of Total Wait | The proportion of wait time spent on this wait type, compared to other wait types of the selected workload.
-% of Total Available CPU Time | The proportion of available CPU time spent on this wait type over the time frame selected on this drilldown page.
+% of Sample Time | The proportion of wait time (for this wait type) over the time frame selected on this drilldown page.

 #### Category : Selected item compared to All